 Clarinetist Jake Meyer is a performer and teacher currently living in St. Paul, MN, and is the principal clarinetist of the Ocala Symphony Orchestra.
 Recently, he has performed with the Round Top Festival Orchestra and served as principal clarinetist of the Florida State University Symphony Orchestra and Wind Orchestra.
 He has also appeared as a soloist with the St. Olaf Orchestra on six occasions, performing the first movement of Mozart’s Clarinet Concerto and Debussy’s Première Rhapsodie.

-An avid chamber musician, Jake has played in a variety of ensembles ranging in size, instrumentation and period.
-He has appeared at the Madeline Island Chamber Music Festival with the Williwaw Wind Quintet and has performed with the FSU Graduate Wind Quintet in a master class led by the Philharmonic Quintet of New York.
-Additionally, he has also played in the master classes of Burt Hara, Corrado Giuffedi, Mark Nuccio and members of the New York Philharmonic, Keith Underwood, and has studied with the celebrated pedagogue, Burton Kaplan.
+Jake is an avid chamber musician and has played in a variety of ensembles ranging in size, instrumentation and period.
+His wind quintet, Tumultuous Winds, recently won the “Best of Chamber Music” at the Round Top Music Festival.
+He has also appeared at the Madeline Island Chamber Music Festival and performed with the FSU Graduate Wind Quintet in a master class lead by the Philharmonic Quintet of New York.
+As principal clarinetist of the FSU Chamber Winds, he performed pieces such as Mozart’s “Gran Partita” and Milhaud’s Creation of the World, and performs regularly in clarinet, viola, piano trios.